-In late 2017, the FOMC began implementing a balance sheet normalization program, which was designed to gradually reduce the Federal Reserve's securities holdings by decreasing reinvestment of principal payments from those securities.
-During 2019, the FOMC first slowed the pace of this program and then concluded the program in August 2019.
 In 2020, in response to the instability caused by the COVID-19 pandemic, the FOMC stated that, to support the smooth functioning of markets for Treasury securities and agency MBS that are central to the flow of credit to households and businesses, it would increase its holdings of Treasury securities by at least \$500 billion and its holdings of agency MBS by at least \$200 billion and would reinvest all principal payments from the Federal Reserve's holdings of agency debt and agency MBS in agency MBS.
-In March 2021, the FOMC further stated that it would continue to increase its holdings of Treasury securities by at least \$80 billion per month and of agency mortgage-backed securities by at least \$40 billion per month until substantial further progress had been made toward the Committee's maximum employment and price stability goals.
+In March 2021, the FOMC further stated that it would continue to increase its holdings of Treasury securities by at least \$80 billion per month and of agency MBS by at least \$40 billion per month until substantial further progress had been made toward the Committee's maximum employment and price stability goals.
 At its scheduled meeting on November 2/3, 2021, the FOMC stated that, in light of the substantial further progress the economy had made toward the FOMC's goals since December 2020, it would begin reducing the monthly pace of its net asset purchases by \$10 billion for Treasury securities and \$5 billion for agency MBS.
 Beginning in November 2021, the FOMC stated it would increase its holdings of Treasury securities by at least \$70 billion per month (down from \$80 billion per month) and of agency MBS by at least \$35 billion per month (down from \$40 billion per month).
 Beginning in December 2021, the FOMC would increase its holdings of Treasury securities by at least \$60 billion per month and of agency MBS by at least \$30 billion per month.
 On January 26, 2022, the FOMC announced that it would continue to reduce the monthly pace of its net asset purchases, bringing them to an end in March 2022.
-Further, following its most recent scheduled meeting held on March 15/16, 2022, the FOMC stated that it expects to begin reducing its holdings of Treasury securities and agency debt and agency MBS at a coming meeting.
+At its May 3/4, 2022 meeting, the FOMC announced that it would begin reducing its holdings of Treasury securities and agency debt and agency MBS on June 1, 2022.
+Beginning on that date, principal payments from its holdings of Treasury securities and agency debt and agency MBS are reinvested to the extent that they exceed monthly caps.
+For Treasury securities, the cap was initially set at \$30 billion per month and after three months it was increased to \$60 billion per month.
+For agency debt and agency MBS, the cap was initially set at \$17.5 billion per month and after three months it was increased to \$35 billion per month.
+At its January 31/February 1, 2023 meeting, the FOMC stated that these reductions would continue.